GOAT-Bench: Safety Insights to Large Multimodal Models through Meme-Based Social Abuse: Experiments

 To better understand the behavior of the best-performed model GPT-4V and facilitate future studies on \benchname{}, we provide case studies on both the wrongly and the correctly predicted memes by GPT-4V.
 To make the analysis more intuitive, we conduct abductive reasoning for each example to obtain the output explanation by GPT-4V for the prediction, as shown in Figure~\ref{fig:case_1}-\ref{fig:case_2}.

 From the perspectives of both the prediction result and the generated explanation, we can analyze that: 1) It is evident from Figure~\ref{fig:case_1} that the best-performed model GPT-4V failed to detect the implicit connotation within the association of the term `gas' in the meme text with the historical figure depicted as Adolf Hitler.
 This oversight for the wrongly predicted example is significant as it underplays the severity of historical atrocities.
 Such a juxtaposition in a seemingly trivial context might be construed as insensitive and hate, potentially minimizing the enormity of the suffering experienced by the victims of that era.
-2) As demonstrated in Figure~\ref{fig:case_2}, we observe that despite the model arriving at the correct classification, the explanation provided fails to capture the underlying reasoning effectively.
+2) In terms of Figure~\ref{fig:case_false_positive}, we exemplify the false positive that one non-hateful example is incorrectly perceived as a hateful meme.
+The model's output explanation suggests that it mistakenly associates the image and text with xenophobic or inflammatory sentiment, due to its exposure to similar content targeting race or religion, especially involving Muslim communities.
+This misclassification highlights a potential bias in the LMM, where content involving certain groups is more likely to be flagged as hateful.
+Moreover, the explanation provided by the model lacks coherence and precision, as it overgeneralizes and introduces unnecessary context.
+The rationale here is not well-aligned with the actual content of the meme, indicating that the model may rely too heavily on superficial features such as the appearance of the individual or the use of certain keywords.
+3) As demonstrated in Figure~\ref{fig:case_2}, we observe that despite the model arriving at the correct classification, the explanation provided fails to capture the underlying reasoning effectively.
 It is imperative for a human checker to discern that the representation of `respect' as a firearm implies a menacing undertone towards the women depicted as prostrate.
 This interpretation, which is vital for a comprehensive understanding of the meme's implications, is not adequately articulated in the explanation generated by GPT-4V.

+If the LMM exhibits bias towards content from certain groups, it could result in unfair treatment of those groups in real-world applications.
+For example, if the LMM misclassifies content from specific groups as hateful or offensive during online content moderation, it could lead to unjust removal or censorship of their content, exacerbating information inequality.
+Additionally, the model's explanations might reinforce bias in some cases by incorporating unnecessary social context into its reasoning, further embedding potential prejudice into the interpretation.
 Our proposed \benchname{} underscores the pressing need for safety insights into the emerging LMMs to be closely aligned with human values in future research.
 This alignment is critical to ensure that LMM-generated responses avoid causing harm or discomfort.